totaljs/jComponent/readme.md

 // {Boolean} enables / disables localstorage for cache mechanism, default `true`.

 MAIN.defaults.headers;
-// {Object} can sets AJAX headers for all requests
+// {Object} can sets AJAX headers for all requests (+v12.0.0: with except X-Request-With header, the header is removed for request out of current hostname.
+You can add it manually via AJAXCONFIG())

 MAIN.defaults.ajaxerrors;
 // {Boolean} AJAX() won't create exception when HTTP status code will be >= 400, default `false`.